 Should our lawyer be raising enquiries concerning flooding during the conveyancing in Carmel.

 The risk of flooding is if increasing concern for lawyers dealing with homes in Carmel.
 There are those who purchase a property in Carmel, fully expectant that at some time, it may suffer from flooding.
 However, leaving to one side the physical damage, if a property is at risk of flooding, it may be difficult to obtain a mortgage, satisfactory insurance cover, or sell the property.
 Steps can be carried out as part of the conveyancing process to forewarn the buyer.

-Lawyers are not qualified to impart advice on flood risk, however there are a various searches that may be carried out by the buyer or on a buyer’s behalf which can give them a better understanding of the risks in Carmel.
-The conventional set of completed inquiry forms sent to a purchaser’s lawyer (where the solicitors are adopting what is known as the Conveyancing Protocol) includes a standard question of the seller to discover whether the property has historically flooded.
-If flooding has previously occurred which is not notified by the seller, then a buyer may issue a claim for damages as a result of such an misleading answer.
-A buyer’s lawyers may also order an environmental report.
-This should indicate if there is a recorded flood risk.
-If so, further inquiries should be made.
+Lawyers are not best placed to offer advice on flood risk, but there are a number of searches that can be initiated by the buyer or by their solicitors which can figure out the risks in Carmel.
+The standard information given to a purchaser’s lawyer (where the Conveyancing Protocol is adopted) includes a standard question of the seller to determine whether the property has suffered from flooding.
+In the event that flooding has previously occurred and is not disclosed by the owner, then a buyer could bring a compensation claim resulting from an inaccurate reply.
+A purchaser’s lawyers should also commission an enviro search.
+This will higlight if there is any known flood risk.
+If so, additional inquiries should be carried out.